- Press Release

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (18 Feb, 19 Feb, 20 Feb).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (18 Feb, 19 Feb, 20 Feb).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (18 Feb) and quiet to unsettled levels on days two and three (19 Feb, 20 Feb).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (18 Feb, 20 Feb) and quiet to unsettled levels on day two (19 Feb).

 III.
 Event probabilities 18 Feb-20 Feb